poanetwork/poa-network-consensus-contracts/README.md

 Compile and deploy contracts in the next sequence:

-- `ProxyStorage_flat.sol` - Select contract `ProxyStorage` with constructor parameters: `_poaConsensus` - address of poaConsensus contract, `_moc` - address of Master of Ceremony.
-Then from poaNetworkConsensus contract send transaction `setProxyStorage` with the address of ProxyStorage contract.
+- `ProxyStorage_flat.sol` - Select contract `ProxyStorage` with constructor parameters: <br />
+`_poaConsensus` - address of poaConsensus contract,
+`_moc` - address of Master of Ceremony.
+-  Select `poaNetworkConsensus` contract and send transaction `setProxyStorage` with the address of ProxyStorage contract.
 - `KeysManager_flat.sol` - Select contract `KeysManager` with constructor parameters: `_proxyStorage` - address of ProxyStorage contract, `_poaConsensus` - address of poaConsensus contract, `_moc` - address of Master of Ceremony.
 - `BallotsStorage_flat.sol` - Select contract `BallotsStorage` with constructor parameters: `_proxyStorage` - address of ProxyStorage contract
 - `VotingToChangeKeys_flat.sol` - Select contract `VotingToChangeKeys` with constructor parameters: `_proxyStorage` - address of ProxyStorage contract
 - `VotingToChangeMinThreshold_flat.sol` - Select contract `VotingToChangeMinThreshold` with constructor parameters: `_proxyStorage` - address of ProxyStorage contract
 - `VotingToChangeProxyAddress_flat.sol` - Select contract `VotingToChangeProxyAddress` with constructor parameters: `_proxyStorage` - address of ProxyStorage contract
 - `ValidatorMetadata_flat.sol` - Select contract `ValidatorMetadata` with constructor parameters: `_proxyStorage` - address of ProxyStorage contract
+-  Select deployed `ProxyStorage` contract and make a call from MoC address to `initializeAddresses` with relevant addresses.

 ## Unit tests